 As the Company has capitalized all exploration expenditures to date in accordance with IFRS 6, the expenses are primarily related to administration.
-Higher expenses in the quarter ended August 31, 2018 are primarily due to unrealized exchange rate loss.
 Higher expenses in the quarter ended November 30, 2018 are primarily due to share-based payments expense.
 Expenses in the two quarters ended May 31, 2019 were normalized.
 Lower expenses in quarter ended August 31, 2019 were primarily related to lower unrealized exchange rate losses.
-Lower expenses in the quarters ended Feb 29, 2020 and May 31, 2020 are primarily due to lower travel, director compensation and shareholder communications.
+Lower expenses in the quarters ended Feb 29, 2020, May 31, 2020 and August 31, 2020 are primarily due to lower travel, director compensation, shareholder communications and gain on debt settlement.
 Included in expenses are foreign exchange gains and losses arising mainly due to variations in the Canadian dollar and the Namibian dollar exchange rate during the periods, as certain of the Company's expenditures are paid in Namibian dollars, while the Company's functional and reporting currency is the Canadian dollar.
 The Company has interest revenue related to excess cash invested in an interest-bearing account with a major chartered bank.